-Walking through memory lane, it’s my pleasure to share a bit about the origins of JIMBO TIMES with the picture featured above, where to the left of ‘Mr. Snazzyshirt’ lies my mother’s newsstand when it was located right at the intersection of Vermont Avenue and Santa Monica boulevard.
+Glancing at memory lane, it’s my pleasure to share a bit about the origins of JIMBO TIMES.
+Pictured above, to the left and across of ‘Mr. Snazzyshirt’ stands my mom’s newsstand when it was located right at the intersection of Vermont Avenue and Santa Monica boulevard in East Hollywood.

-Today it’s located farther east on Santa Monica boulevard, right across the street from East Hollywood’s local Swap Meet.
-The difference of location might not seem like a major event, but business at my mother’s stand took a substantial loss following the move.
+Today it’s located farther east on Santa Monica boulevard, just right across the street from East Hollywood’s Union Swap Meet.
+The difference of location might not seem like a major event, but business at my mother’s stand took a significant loss following its relocation in 2009.

-The newsstand at the corner as it’s shown above was simply stronger; it was right in front of the Metro’s 204 and 754 bus stops, where people heavily trafficked the sidewalk, and at a time when more people were still buying newspapers and magazines.
-This is also known as the antiquated era just before the advent of smartphones took over nearly every aspect of our lives.
+The newsstand at the corner as it’s shown above was simply stronger; it was right in front of the Metro’s 204 and 754 bus stops, where people heavily foot-trafficked the area; that stand was also operating at a time when more people were still buying newspapers and magazines, which is otherwise known as the antiquated era just before smartphones upended our lives.

-Moreover, the stand above was in business before the onset of the Great Recession, which impacted the predominantly working class folks that were my mother’s customers, and of course, mom herself, more than it impacted many other groups of Angelenos.
+Moreover, the newsstand above was doing business before the onset of the Great Recession, which impacted the predominantly working class folks that were my mother’s customers, and of course, mom herself, more than it impacted many other groups of Angelenos.

-Of course, back then mom couldn’t predict it all as it’d happen, but she knew she had a good location at the intersection of Vermont Avenue and Santa Monica.
-She wanted to keep the stand there indefinitely, but had little choice in the matter when L.A.
-City Inspectors got involved.
-Only a few months after this photo was taken, the inspectors cited safety concerns for the stand and other issues, and that was it.
+Back in 2009 none of us could predict things as they’d happen, but mom knew she had a good location for her business right at the intersection of Vermont Avenue and Santa Monica.
+She wanted to keep the stand there indefinitely, but when L.A.
+City Inspectors got involved citing safety concerns due to the stand’s proximity to the bus, that was it.

-Preferring to get on with work rather than fighting the city, then, we broke the stand down and rebuilt it down the block.
-It’s been there steadily ever since, but the rise of smartphones and their impact on small business like mom’s is still in progress, just as the Great Recession is just residing, if it is in fact residing.
+Preferring to get on with work rather than fighting the city, we broke the stand down and rebuilt it down the block.
+It’s been there ever since, serving a smaller and different cast of characters.
+But smartphones have not slowed down, just as the Great Recession hasn’t yet resided, if it even is residing.

-Today, with these memories still firmly intact, I know that if my mother could make words work for our family since this photo was taken, then somehow, I can do it for us too in the days and photos that follow.
+Today, as I set about to do something different with this blog, I know that if my mother could make words work for our family since this photo was taken, then I can do it for us in days ahead too.
+Indeed, I just have to.